 Officially, Binion was off his job but his most important achievement still lay ahead of him.

-The World Series of Poker Begins
+How the World Series of Poker Began

 In 1970, after a weekend of poker in Reno, Binion invited the players to carry on with the game in the Horseshoe.
 He jokingly called it the World Championship of Poker.